Get

 The final piece of this puzzle is to make as many of their previous spots unfavorable.
 If they previously liked to sleep on top of the table or in your laundry, make them less comfortable or take away their access.
 You might need to close the doors to your bedroom or laundry room.

 Obviously, you still need furniture like tables in your home.
 To make them less favorable for your cat, cover the spots with aluminum foil.
 They won’t be able to sleep because of the texture and irritating noise that it makes.
-You can also use citrus oil.
-Mix the essential oil with water and spray it in areas that you would rather your cat avoided.
-Cats don’t like the smell.
+It is not recommended to use citrus oil.
+While it may work, as cats don’t like the smell, it is highly toxic to them.

 In the end, it might come down to being more stubborn than your cat.
 Before beginning the process, decide how important it is to you to stay motivated or know when to quit.
 It might take weeks before you find the right bed location, and make everywhere else seem less sleep-ready, but eventually, you will convince them.